Mgit125/Data-Professional-Survey---Power-BI-Project/README.md

 ## Author - Srinivas

-This project is part of my portfolio, highlighting the Power BI skills crucial for data analyst roles.
-If you have any questions, feedback, or are interested in collaborating, please don’t hesitate to reach out!
+This project is a key part of my portfolio, showcasing my expertise in Power BI, which is vital for creating dynamic dashboards and driving data-driven decision-making in data analyst roles.
+It demonstrates my ability to transform complex datasets into visually compelling and actionable insights.